The Flash (2014 TV series): Music

 Arrow composer Blake Neely is the primary composer of the series, and was first hired in April 2014 to score the pilot.
 He had previously composed a theme for Barry Allen which was featured in Arrow's season two episodes "The Scientist" and "Three Ghosts".
 The theme was titled "The Scientist" when it was released on the Arrow: Season 2 soundtrack.
 According to Neely, "It had to be different [from Arrow]... but it also couldn't be so different that it couldn't fit in the Arrow universe,... it had to be in a style that could hold hands with Arrow."
 On December 18, 2014, WaterTower Music released a selection of music from The Flash/Arrow crossover episodes, as well as two bonus tracks from their respective 2014 midseason finales.
 The first season, two-disc soundtrack was released on October 16, 2015.
 The second season's soundtrack was released digitally on July 22, 2016, and in CD format on July 26, 2016.
 Season 3 saw two soundtrack releases.
 The first was for the episode "Duet", which featured six songs from the episode and a guitar version of the last song "Running Home to You".
 It was released on March 21, 2017.
 The overall soundtrack was released on October 10, 2017.
 The score of the "Crisis on Earth-X" crossover released on June 15, 2018, and the season four soundtrack was released on March 15, 2019.
 The soundtracks for seasons five and six, and of the crossovers "Elseworlds" and "Crisis on Infinite Earths", were not released until February 26 and March 5, 2021, ahead of the seventh season's premiere.
 A soundtrack for the five-episode "Armageddon" event that began the show's eighth season was released on March 4, 2022.
+A soundtrack for the last three seasons was released on May 26, 2023.